VolxphyS/Vemu/README.md

 ---

-Follow these steps carefully to configure and run the Nintendo Switch emulator using Ryujinx on your .NET environment.
+Follow these steps carefully to configure and run the Nintendo Switch emulator using Vemu on your .NET environment.
 Enjoy playing your favorite Switch games on your PC!